 Access: Convergence of mass media and social media lead to situation in which the former regulatory standards for media are not effective anymore and new approach for regulation and self-regulation is needed.

-CDT: Convergence of mass media and social media lead to situation in which the former regulatory standards for media are not effective anymore and new approach for regulation and self-regulation is needed.
+CDT: Convergence of mass media and social media lead new approaches for regulation and self-regulation is needed.

 USA: Unclear what the challenge is.
 Is there evidence to support this assertion?

 Sweden: Delete

+Cuba: Convergence of mass media and social media lead to a need of rethinking the enabling environment and self-regulation of media to maintain its social responsibility, objectivity, freedom, independence and pluralism.

 Protecting, respecting and promoting human rights and recognition of their importance to realizing economic development.

-United Kingdom: Protecting, respecting and promoting human rights and recognition of their importance to realizing economic development.
+United Kingdom: Protecting, respecting and promoting human rights and recognition of their importance to realizing economic and social development.

 Egypt: Delete: Mentioned in other ways before